 Area 1: Theoretical & Empirical

-This area focuses on theoretical and empirical research topics that aim to establish the foundation of VIS as a scientific subject.
+Theoretical and empirical research topics that aim to define the foundation of VIS as a scientific subject.

 Area 2: Applications